ubikorp/lacking.org/a-little-special/scripts/gt-01-party-weekend.md

 That song was originally by the Los Angeles hardcore band Black Flag, by the way.

+If you are having your own TV Party, I highly recommend you invite Officer Hardy, because he has a primo VHS copy of "Repo Man" he can bring.

 I’ll tell you, you get see a lot of stuff in the course of protecting the campus peace.

 The next song is an absolute true story.